DavesCodeMusings/raspberry-cobbler/docs/phase9.md

 Try it out, and you should see something like what's shown below.

-> Before restarting, ensure you can log in via SSH.
-This will give you an alternate way to access the system in case of typos or other unforseen problems locking you out of the console.
+> Before restarting, check the following to avoid getting locked out:
+> * Check that _/dev/ttyAMA0_ exists.
+If it does not, _getty_ will fail.
+> * Ensure you can log in via SSH and elevate to root with `su -`

 ```
 (none) login: root